cth1008/Linux-Firmware-for-BE200/readme.txt

 (5).Reboot and wlan0 will activate

 [Reference]
 (1).iwlwifi-gl* unzip from linux-firmware-20240115.tar.gz.
-They are unofficial version from Ubuntu.
+They are firmware update from Ubuntu.
 Not from Intel (2).Intel official driver for Linux: https://www.intel.com.tw/content/www/tw/zh/support/articles/000005511/wireless.html